10 Facts: Perryville

 Despite the great importance of this Civil War battle, Perryville went largely unprotected late into the 19th century.
 With resources going more towards Shiloh, Chickamauga, and Vicksburg, Perryville was largely left to fend for itself.
 By 1952, the site's condition had become so poor that the local Perryville Lions Club finally stepped in to help rehabilitate the small Confederate cemetery at Perryville and the surrounding area.
 The Lions Club went on to convince the Kentucky State Conservation Commission to step in and create a state park.
 On October 8, 1954, former Vice President Alben Barkley officially opened the Perryville State Battlefield Site.

-From its initial 18-acre boundary, the Perryville State Battlefield Site has grown to encompass nearly 1,000 acres of this historic battlefield.
-The Civil War Trust is proud to have played an important role in helping to expand the amount of preserved battlefield land at this well-maintained site.
+From its initial 18-acre boundary, the Perryville State Battlefield Site has grown to encompass over 1,000 acres of this historic battlefield.
+The American Battlefield Trust is proud to have played an important role in helping to expand the amount of preserved battlefield land at this well-maintained site.